Table of Contents

-Robocalls and telemarketing calls are currently the number one source of consumer complaints at the FCC.What was once a nuisance has become a plague to U.S consumers receiving an estimated 2.4 billion robocalls per month in 2016.
+Robocalls and telemarketing calls are currently the number one source of consumer complaints at the FCC.What was once a nuisance has become a plague to U.S consumers receiving billions of robocalls a month.

 The FCC has been encouraging service providers to offer call blocking solutions that give customers greater control over the types of calls they receive.
 Call blocking is one part of the robocall solution.
 Another part is identifying the bad actors who use robocalls to take advantage of unsuspecting consumers by using numbers assigned to others (spoofing).
 They use cheap and accessible technologies to spoof their caller identity and scam victims with threats from the IRS, offers of loans, or free travel.
 The Strike Force is committed to protecting customers, but these disguised calls have put investigators and enforcers at a disadvantage.

 Although several providers and third parties offer call blocking and caller identification verification products, there is no ubiquitous solution that spans wireline and wireless communication networks.
 The industry has been called to action by the Robocall Strike Force to collaborate on creative solutions to this ever changing problem.